tillitis/tillitis-key1/doc/quickstart.md

 # Tillitis TKey Quickstart

+**NOTE:** Documentation migrated to dev.tillitis.se, this is kept for history.
+This is likely to be outdated, and are only relevant if you have an "older" DevKit, typically handed out during OSFC 2022.

 This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash memory of the Tillitis TKey USB device.